threefoldfoundation/info_legal/src/definitions.md

 See https://github.com/threefoldfoundation

-## ThreeFold Foundation (TFF)
+## ThreeFold Foundation (TFF) or (ThreeFold FZC)

 The ThreeFold Foundation is not ThreeFold — rather, it is a participant in the movement to bring the world a truly peer-to-peer internet.
 We acknowledge and support the many people and organizations around the world who bring crucial support to the growth and adoption of the ThreeFold Grid.

 A non for profit organization who contribute to the ThreeFold concept.

 The Foundation is a promotion and coordination organization executed by ThreeFold FZC in Dubai.
+ThreeFold FZC HAS REGISTERED OFFICE AT Q1-07-038/B SHARJAH AIRPORT FREEZONE - PO BOX 514608 SHARJAH, UNITED ARAB EMIRATES, AND LICENSE REGISTRATION NUMBER 19121.

 >  Work is ongoing to make the Foundation a global distributed concept with probably more than 1 legal entity.

+## ThreeFold Tech (TFTech, TFTECH)

+TF TECH NV, a Belgian limited liability company, having its registered office at Antwerpse Steenweg 19, B-9080 Lochristi, Belgium, registered with the Belgian Crossroads Bank of Enterprises under company number 0712.845.674 (RLP Gent, district Gent)

+TF Tech is a software tech company and is a major contributor to the software as used on the TFGrid.

 ## Non For Profit